 \subsection{Results}

-Figure \ref{fig:Result} presents our main results for the components of the unconditional and the conditional decompositions across different models for the nuisance functions (see Appendix Tables A3 and A4 for details).
-To aid interpretation, Appendix Table A2 additionally reports estimated group-specific means of baseline potential outcomes, treatment proportions, ATEs, and covariances between treatment and treatment effect, as well as group differences in these quantities.

-Descriptively, we find that individuals from lower income origin on average achieve 21 percentiles lower incomes in their 30s and 40s than individuals from higher income origin.
-This confirms the existence of integenerational income persistence and represents the total disparity that we decompose.
+Figure \ref{fig:Result} presents our main results for the components of the unconditional and conditional decompositions across different models for the nuisance functions.\footnote{See Appendix Tables A3 and A4 for numerical details.
+To aid interpretation, Appendix Table A2 additionally reports estimated group-specific means of baseline potential outcome, treatment proportions, ATEs, and covariances between the treatment and the treatment effect, as well as group differences in these quantities.} Descriptively, we find that individuals from lower-income origins on average achieve income 21 percentiles lower in their 30s and 40s than individuals from higher-income origins.
+This confirms the existence of intergenerational income persistence and represents the total disparity that we decompose.
 Below, we present our results in the order of the three-step sequential interventions and start with the unconditional decomposition.

-The baseline component constitutes nearly 90\% of the total disparity in adult income across all models for the nuisance functions.
-This demonstrates that most of intergenerational income persistence is due to processes that do not involve college graduation or its effects.
-By definition, the baseline component is the same in the unconditional and the conditional decompositions.